Best Portable Generators for Home Backup 2025: From Power Outages to Off-Grid Living

 Carbon Monoxide: The Silent Killer

-- At least 20 feet from any window, door, or vent
+- Minimum 20 feet from any window, door, or vent (measured distance, not estimated)

-- Never in basements, garages, or enclosed spaces
+- Never in basements, garages, crawl spaces, or covered patios

 Electrical Safety: Backfeed Protection